tchwork/utf8/README.md

 and [Handling UTF-8 with PHP](http://www.phpwact.org/php/i18n/utf-8),
 or [PHP et UTF-8](http://julp.lescigales.org/articles/3-php-et-utf-8.html) for french readers.

-You should also get familar with the concept of [Unicode Normalization](http://en.wikipedia.org/wiki/Unicode_equivalence) and [Grapheme Clusters](http://unicode.org/reports/tr29/).
+You should also get familiar with the concept of [Unicode Normalization](http://en.wikipedia.org/wiki/Unicode_equivalence) and [Grapheme Clusters](http://unicode.org/reports/tr29/).